pragyaasapkota/System-Design-Concepts/Network Protocols/Readme.md

 The header holds the metadata about the packet where it states the IP address of the source and the destination.

-NOTE: An IP address is a numeric label each device gets when connected to a computer network.
+**NOTE**: An [IP address](https://github.com/pragyaasapkota/System-Design-Concepts/tree/master/Internet%20Protocol) is a numeric label each device gets when connected to a computer network.
 It consists of two addresses — Private and Public with two versions — IPv6 which is getting widely used since IPv4 is running out of numerical addresses.

 ### 2. Transmission Control Protocol (TCP)